 On-demand warehousing has quickly become a popular option for many retailers and other businesses.
-Designed to provide flexible, market-driven warehousing that can expand and contract with a business’s needs, on-demand warehousing has obvious benefits.
+Designed to provide flexible, market-driven warehousing that can expand and contract with a business’s needs, on-demand warehousing has obvious advantages.

 That being said, it is important to note that there are also many areas where a traditional 3PL-operated warehouse is the best option.
 The world is changing, and learning more about the benefits of a traditional 3PL model versus on-demand warehousing may be vital to your business’s future.